mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_jxl.rst

 General
 ~~~~~~~

+JPEG XL's encoder is designed to be fairly hands-off.
+Where in the case of JPEG you'd have to select the appropriate quality, JPEG XL instead tries to find the best quality for your image.
+What you instead choose is whether the preferred compression is :ref:`lossy or lossless <lossless_compression>`, and how much effort the encoder should put into finding the best compression for your image, with more effort also meaning longer saving times.

 Save as animated JPEG XL
     JPEG XL has the ability to store small animations like :ref:`file_gif`.
 Its animation capabilities are simple though, and specifically designed for stylized content that doesn't have a lot of colors, like cel-animation.
 This is because JPEG XL doesn't have intra-frame prediction, which is the best way to store video files with a lot of colors like 3D animation, film and painterly animation.
 We recommend you try using video rendering for painterly animation instead.